wewoor/cup/README.md

 [![NPM downloads][download-img]][download-url] [![NPM version][npm-version]][npm-version-url]

 **Easy to serve web resources, and proxy requests**.
-You can make use of the `Cup` to mock `Nginx` for your web application sometimes.
+You can use the `Cup` to mock a web server like the `Nginx` for your static resource sometimes.

 [download-img]: https://img.shields.io/npm/dm/mini-cup.svg?style=flat
 [download-url]: https://www.npmjs.com/package/mini-cup